DeWitt, Iowa

 DeWitt is a city in Clinton County, Iowa, United States.
-The population was 5,215 at the time of the 2020 census, which represented a 9.2% increase over that of 2000, making it the fastest growing city in Clinton County.
+The population was 5,514 at the time of the 2020 census, which represented a 9.2% increase over that of 2000, making it the fastest growing city in Clinton County.

 History

 DeWitt was platted in 1836.
-The city started under the name Vandenburg, but was later named after DeWitt Clinton (1769–1828), an early American politician who served as United States Senator and seventh Governor of New York.
+The city started under the name Vandenburg, but was later named after DeWitt Clinton (1769–1828), an early American politician who served as United States Senator and sixth Governor of New York.

 Ralph Waldo Emerson gave a lyceum lecture at DeWitt in January 1866.